iwwwish/GoInChI/README.md

 GoInChI is an ultra light-weight HTTP GET client that facilitates various format conversions both "to and from" InChI and InChIKey.

-Format conversion might be erraneous when novice programmers start using the chemoinformatics APIs, especially when you talk about InChIs and InChIKeys.
+Format conversion might be erraneous when novice programmers start using the chemoinformatics APIs.
 Although existing tool kits provide such methods, InChIKey needs delicate handling and, I believe, there are no methods in open source tool kits to convert it back into reusable formats likes SMILES/InChI/MOL.
-This is important since InChIkeys are apparently used as identifiers to index chemical compound libraries/databases.
+This is important since InChIkeys, apparently, are useful as identifiers to index chemical compound libraries/databases.

 ###### How to use: